 I haven’t stayed here yet, but my close friends did and enjoyed the experience.
 According to them, the rooms are spacious and each is decorated individually.
 The mansion has many nooks and corners for reading, several sitting areas to have a cup of coffee and a chat with other guests, a pool table, and a beautiful pool area (the pool itself is in need of renovations, apparently).
 There are also outdoor areas to play tennis and badminton.
 Another great advantage is that the hotel is located very close to the Pekoe trail.

-It’s perfect for you if: you are looking for a luxurious boutique hotel; you want to be immersed in history, you are planning to hike Pekoe Trail.
+It’s perfect for you if: you are looking for a luxurious boutique hotel in Sri Lanka; you want to be immersed in history, you are planning to hike Pekoe Trail.

 It’s not for you if: you are looking for a budget accommodation, want to use the hotel as a base to explore Kandy (it’s an hour away).